As transactions are sensitive strategic processes, names of companies and executives in all MotionHall case studies are anonymized.

-Jeff is the experienced CEO of Appleseed Biotech, a promising clinical-stage company.
-The veteran of several company financings, he has learned how to create a competitive dynamic including the time and effort that goes into a well-run deal cycle.
+Jeff is the experienced CEO of Sequoia Biotech, a promising clinical-stage company.
+An industry veteran who has been through multiple company financings, he has learned how to create a competitive dynamic including the time and effort that goes into a well-run deal cycle.

-For one simple reason: nobody will care about Appleseed and its patient mission as much as he does.
+For one simple reason: nobody will care about Sequoia and its patient mission as much as he does.

 “I got a call from our banker; ‘expect to see an offer tomorrow in this really nice range.’”
 The deal fell through the next day.
 Hasnain explained the failure: